 Attukal Pongala is a festival for the women and holds a record in the Guinness Book of World records for having the largest female crowd on February 23, 1997 which saw participation of 1.5 million women

 Like in any other place, Christianity has also taken its toll in Kerala with the number of Christians increasing day by day.
 Due to this reason, Christmas is a very big festival in Kerala, thanks to all the Christian communities.
-Well, I don’t think I have to explain the reason Christmas is celebrated right?
-I mean everyone knows the story of the birth of Baby Jesus.
+Well, we don’t think we have to explain the reason Christmas is celebrated right?
+Everyone knows the story of the birth of Baby Jesus.
 The time from 23rd December to 2nd January is filled with shopping, decorating, parties, lights, singing, dancing etc.

 Parades in big and major churches is very common and is a sight that you would not want to miss, as you see all the beautiful ancient churches lit up with lights giving people a sense of happiness, love and most importantly a sense of Hope.